Ares-Developers/Ares-docs/new/custommissiles.rst

 work.
 This allows you to create an arbitrary number of new missiles.

 :tagdef:`[AircraftType]Missile.Custom=boolean`
-  Specifies whether this :type:`AircraftType` is a new missile, which enables the missile tags listed below, which must be set to valid values.
+  Specifies whether this :type:`AircraftType` should exhibit missile behavior.
+  If set to :value:`yes` it enables the missile tags listed below, which must be set to meaningful values.
 Not recommended on :tag:`V3RocketType`, :tag:`DMislType` and :tag:`CMislType`.
 Defaults to :value:`no`.

   .. note:: If you intend to override the original missiles defined as
     \ :tag:`V3RocketType`, :tag:`DMislType` and :tag:`CMislType`, you also have
     to define the following tags. :game:`Ares` will not default to the original game tags for these types defined in the :tag:`[General]` section.

-The following tags are only respected when :tag:`[AircraftType]Missile.Custom=yes`.
+The following tags are used only if :tag:`[AircraftType]Missile.Custom=yes` is set.

 :tagdef:`[AircraftType]Missile.PauseFrames=integer`
   Defines how many frames the missile pauses on the launching unit before